rotcivDev/golang-dev/README.md

     docker compose build
     ```

+    This command will test and build the application, putting the binary into the user local bin folder.

 3. Run the Docker container:

     ```bash
     docker compose run golang-dev
     ```

-    This command will run the app create in the tutorial, including the test
+    This command will run the tutorial app

 ## License